Updated: May 21, 2021

 Q: Which COVID-19 antibody test does UK use?
 Does it detect the spike protein?
 Will it detect vaccine response?

 A: UK HealthCare currently uses the Abbott ARCHITECT SARS-CoV-2 IgG test, an immunoassay that detects antibodies directed to a recombinant SARS-CoV-2 Nucleocapsid antigen.
-From our current understanding, it will not be able to detect the vaccine as it does not detect spike proteins.
+It does not detect antibodies made in response to the spike protein after vaccination.
+A positive result with this test indicates prior exposure to the SARS-CoV-2 virus, not vaccination.

 Q: Do we have statistics about reinfection rates and average length of immunity after testing positive for COVID-19?
 Can a patient get COVID-19 a second time?